The Quality of a Mother’s Happiness Predicts Stability and Children’s Mental Health

 This study examines the impact of maternal happiness and mental health on family stability and child outcomes.
 Higher levels of maternal happiness are associated with improved mental health, higher academic achievement, and greater overall life satisfaction for children.

 The happiness and well-being of mothers MATTER.
 Not just for the future of their children, but for the future of our society.
 And, I would also like to note: it matters for THEIR sake as well.
 We often place a lot of pressure on moms to be a certain way for the sake of their family and children, but it would be nice if we asked them to be healthy and happy as human beings who deserve to know their worth and experience life from a place of vitality.
-(But that topic is for another newsletter!)
+(But that topic is for another article!)

 Our current society and social structures are not set up to support women and mothers.
 In fact, in some ways they are actively harming them.
-Poor maternal health benefits, the invisible burden and mental load that women carry as default homemakers, a lack of sovereignty over our own bodies, financial strain, limited affordable child-care options, zero holistic preparation for the emotional journey of parenthood, a country that chooses leaders who clearly don’t like or respect women …. these are only a few of the issues women face in our broken society.
+Poor maternal health benefits, the invisible burden and mental load that women carry as default homemakers, a lack of sovereignty over our own bodies, financial strain, limited affordable child-care options, zero holistic preparation for the emotional journey of parenthood, a country that chooses leaders who clearly don’t like or respect women …. these are only a few of the issues women face in the broken systems in our society.

 Something’s gotta give - we do need systemic change in our country and in the world.
 But until that happens, what can you do?